 Another reason to hire a lawyer after a car accident is if fault might be disputed.
 An accident that involves disputed liability is a difficult claim to make.
 It requires the expertise and tenacity of an aggressive attorney to overcome the challenges that come along with it.

-Even if fault is not an issue, it makes sense to hire a lawyer after a car accident because you won’t have any bite to your bark without one.
+Even if fault is not an issue, it makes sense to hire an orange county car accident attorney after a car accident because you won’t have any bite to your bark without one.
 The insurance company knows you’ll have no real recourse if they deny your demand for settlement and make a lowball offer instead.
 The reason insurance adjusters make a higher settlement offer to someone who is attorney-represented than to someone who is not is because there is a greater risk their insured could be sued if they don’t settle the claim.
 Put simply, you don’t have any leverage without an attorney fighting by your side.

 How Long Do Auto Settlements Take?